DragonsRule10/dragonsrule10.com/README.md

 ### I know how to make some website html, also some java/js.
 > If you ever have questions about me, feel free to ask!

-# Want a plugin for your Forge Server?
+# Want a plugin for your Forge Server, or a custom mod for your survival world?
-> Right now the only version I make plugins for is 1.19.4 and Forge.
+> Right now the only version we make plugins/mods for is 1.19.4 and Forge.

-> As my software updates and forge adds support for 1.20, I will start making plugins for those versions.
+> As my software updates and forge adds support for 1.20, I will start making plugins/mods for those versions.

 # Step-by-step on how to request a plugin!
 - [x] Made a request in the [Discord](https://discord.gg/55kXaX8zx4).
 - [x] Have a staff member look at your request and deem if it is possibile to be created.
-- [x] Once that is complete I will be tagged and we can discus your request! 🎉
+- [x] Once that is complete I will be tagged and we can discuss your request! 🎉

 > All plugin data is sent over Discord, and Discord ONLY.